-The exposure draft raised the question of whether it was necessary to .56 separately identify the tax and minority interest for each remeasurement.
+.56 Exposure Draft 220 raised the question of whether it was necessary to identify the tax and non-controlling interest for each re-measurement separately.
 Some respondents were concerned that a four-column reconciliation would be too complex and confusing for investors.
-The suggestion was made that the reconciliation should just include the net amount for each reconciling re-measurement, but still include the detail of the total tax and minority interest amounts attributable to all of the remeasurements.
+The suggestion was made that the reconciliation should just include the net amount for each reconciling re-measurement, but still include the detail of the total tax and non-controlling interest amounts attributable to all of the re-measurements.
 On the other hand it was acknowledged that this detail was useful and in fact necessary to provide a logical flow between earnings and headline earnings.
 The decision was therefore taken, in trying to balance these two opposing views, to include the detailed, long-form reconciliation in annual financial statements, but to allow a short-form reconciliation to be provided on a net basis in the interim, preliminary, provisional and abridged reports.

-The inclusion of a definition of 'operating/trading' and 'platform' in this circular
+The inclusion of a definition of "operating/trading" and "platform"